 Some interesting observations of the data:

 - I added the “minimum number of votes to change the result” metric because I remember hearing that about Trump’s win in 2016 – if Clinton had gotten just 77,000 or so more votes in Michigan, Pennsylvania, and Wisconsin, she would have won, which is much closer than the 306-232 electoral vote victory.
 Which is true!
-But it turns out that by this metric, Biden’s win in 2020 was even closer – he had the same 306-232 electoral vote victory, but only ~76,000 more votes would have made Trump win.
-In this case it was across 4 states instead of 3, which I guess makes it a little more unlikely.
+But it turns out that by this metric, Biden’s win in 2020 was even closer – he had the same 306-232 electoral vote victory, but only ~43,000 more votes would have made Trump tie in the electoral college and presumably win given that the House of Representatives then votes on the winner, but each state gets one vote.

 - The split between the popular vote and tipping point state, which was just under 3% in 2016 and talked about a lot, increased to almost 4% in 2020, which is pretty scary!
 Part of the problem is that Pennsylvania and Wisconsin got a little more Republican-leaning relative to the popular vote. (although Michigan became a little more Democratic-leaning)